 2: Click on the “Open Network Stream” option.
 Next, key in the complete line statement as provided by your service provider.
 Click on the “Play” button below.

 3: To change channels, locate the ‘Toggle playlist’ icon.
 It is the 3rd square icon from the far right to left at the bottom of the VLC app.

-Note: If your TV device happens to be Android-based, be it an Android-smartphone, tablet or an Android TV Box; then please refer to this blog entry here.
+Note: If your TV device happens to be Android-based, ie. an Android-smartphone, tablet or an Android TV Box; please refer to this blog article here.